kpn-dsh/vpn-connection-scripts/USAGE-Windows.md

    - This usually means that the CA server is down/starting.
 Try downloading the CA using your browser.
 When it starts working clean and and re init the tenant.
 If the issue persists contact support.
 5. AUTH: Received control message: AUTH_FAILED
    - The authentication has failed, possibly you have the wrong user/password configured or they have changed.
+6. Script returns UnauthorizedAccess
+   - You must allow the script to run.
+Open an Powershell window in Administrator mode and run `Set-ExecutionPolicy ByPass`